 In most cases, we advise working with mental health and hoarding professionals to support senior hoarders.
 However, if your loved one is open to methodically working with you to declutter their home, we recommend reading Helpguide.org’s Helping Someone With Hoarding Disorder.
 The article provides detailed instructions around conversational tips, what to say/not say, and how to methodically sort through their things.

 Would you like support in maintaining a safe, clean, and accessible home for your senior loved one?
 Contact With a Little Help In-Home Care, a licensed, senior home care agency.
-Our team of compassionate caregivers supports senior health and wellbeing, and our services are always tailored to our clients’ needs.
+Our team of compassionate caregivers actively supports senior health and wellbeing, customizing our services to meet our clients’ needs.